Shaun Deeb

 Shaun Frank Deeb (born March 1, 1986) is an American professional poker player from Troy, New York.
-He has three World Championship of Online Poker (WCOOP) player of the year titles and eight World Series of Poker (WSOP) bracelets.
+He has three World Championship of Online Poker (WCOOP) player of the year titles and nine World Series of Poker (WSOP) bracelets.

 Career

 Deeb started playing poker at age 16 in high school by hosting $20 rebuy tournaments with about 30 guests.
 He attended Bentley University, but gave up class to play poker.
 Deeb is an avid online poker multi-table tournament player who plays 15–20 tournaments simultaneously.
 He plays a wide variety of versions of poker with the goal of improving his Texas hold 'em game.
 Before 2007, Deeb had never been to Las Vegas.
 At age 24, he announced his retirement from poker, but his retirement lasted only two months.
 In 2008 and 2009, Deeb finished in fifth place in the Card Player Online Poker Player of the Year competition.
 Since returning to play, he plays more live games at casinos and a greater variety of game types.